deic-dk/pod_manifests/nextcloud_dev.md

 By providing a public SSH key you can access your pod via SSH.

+If you provide a setup script, setting the environment variables MAIL_SMTPHOST, MAIL_SMTPNAME, MAIL_SMTPPASSWORD, Nextcloud will be able to send out mail notifications.

 The image is pulled from our Docker registry.
 Build recipes are available on [GitHub](https://github.com/deic-dk/sciencedata_images).